mollie/Sylius/README.md

 ## Demo

 We created a demo app with some useful use-cases of the plugin!
 Visit [demo.bitbag.shop](https://demo.bitbag.shop) to take a look at it.
-The admin can be accessed under [demo.bitbag.shop/admin](https://demo.bitbag.shop/admin) link and `sylius: sylius` credentials.

 ```bash
 $ composer require bitbag/mollie-plugin